alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

 ## PID Control

 Once I obtained ideal proportional gain behavior, I changed my code to incorporate both integral and derivative control when calculating the speed of my car.
 The corresponding Arduino code can be seen below.
+Adding integral control should reduce steady state error and derivative control will reduce overshoot.

 *** ADD PID SPEED CALC (NO WINDUP PROTECTION) CODE ***

-### Adding Integral Control
+### Wind-Up Protection
-I quickly realized I needed windup protection, as even at extremely low Ki values, the robot would not slow down as it neared an object.
+When testing integral control, I quickly realized I needed windup protection.
+Even at extremely low Ki values, the robot would not slow down as it neared an object.
 My test for this can be seen in the video below.
 To prevent damage to my TOF sensor, I held onto the car as it neared the wall, since it would have hit the wall at a high speed if released.

 *** ADD VIDEO DEMONSTRATING WHY WE NEED WINDUP PROTECTION ***